Manage Glossaries

 • Delete glossaries that are no longer needed.

-• Check the status of your imports to ensure smooth uploads.
+• Check the status of your imports.

-• Export glossaries for backup or use in other systems.
+• Export glossaries for backup or reuse.

 Glossary object